tomcauf/docx-ts/README.md

 };
 ```

+**How to have page numbering :** :
+The library takes page numbering into account.
+For simple numbering, you can use {PAGE_NUM}, otherwise you can write {PAGE_NUM}/{TOTAL_PAGES} to get the numbering with the total of pages.

 ## Collaboration

 Don't hesitate to collaborate on the project!
 I created it for my end-of-study internship, and I'm glad the lib can help.
 So don't hesitate to be curious!